 Every car accident is different, and children can suffer a wide variety of injuries during a car accident.
-After a car accident, the parents should immediately call 911 and request emergency medical services.
-Many injuries are difficult to detect, especially internal injuries, such as brain injuries or internal bleeding.
-Children often lack the communication skills to property articulate their injuries so it is imperative that the parent advocates a thorough medical examination on their behalf.
+After a car accident, the first thing parents should do is to call 911 and request emergency medical services immediately.
+Many injuries are difficult to detect.
+It can even be challenging to detect brain injuries and concussions immediately after a car accident.

-Severe traumatic brain injuries can cause temporary symptoms and permanent developmental problems.
-Children who experienced a severe traumatic brain injury can suffer permanent developmental problems, cognitive difficulties, and behavioral problems that require constant caregiving or supervision.
+Severe traumatic brain injury can cause temporary symptoms and permanent developmental problems.
+Children who experienced severe traumatic brain injuries can suffer permanent developmental problems, cognitive difficulties, and behavioral problems that require constant caregiving or supervision.
 When children experience severe traumatic brain injuries, they may also develop cerebral palsy and require mobility assistance for the rest of their lives.Airbag Injuries

 Children can suffer dangerous lacerations when cut by a broken window or windshield.
-When children experience deep lacerations on their faces, they could experience permanent scarring and risk dental injuries or other types of facial trauma.
+When children experience deep lacerations on their faces, they could experience permanent scarring and risk Dental injuries or other types of facial trauma.
 Lacerations can often lead to permanent disfigurement.
-In severe cases, debris or glass can cause injuries that require surgeons to amputate a child's legs or arms.Chest Injuries
+In severe cases, debris or glass can cause injuries that require surgeons to amputate a child's leg or arms.Chest Injuries

 Even when children are properly restrained in their car seats, they can still suffer injuries.
-In some cases, children suffer thoracic trauma, including lung injuries, internal bleeding, and rib fractures.
-All of these injuries are dangerous and could require multiple invasive operations and medical procedures to treat.
-These injuries and subsequent surgeries can cause children significant pain and suffering.Contact Us Today
+In some cases, children suffer thoracic injuries, including lung injuries, internal bleeding, and rib fractures.
+All of these types of injuries are dangerous and could require multiple invasive operations and medical procedures to treat.
+They can also cause children significant pain and suffering.Contact a Charlotte Car Accident Lawyer